 Rookie halfback Shaun Johnson’s cross-field jaunt to set up Lewis Brown’s match-sealing try against the Storm has to rank as the Warriors’ most iconic moment.

 While the 24-10 grand final loss to Manly on October 2 was bitterly disappointing, the Warriors seemed to be on the cusp of a halcyon era.
-It has instead been a succession of false dawns and underachievement since…but March 2018 could be the turning point fans have been desperately waiting for.
+It has instead been a succession of false dawns and underachievement since…but given the current plight the NRL and the world finds itself in, just seeing the boys back out on the paddock will be a watershed day for the club’s fans.